oxen-io/session-appium/README.md

 `which adb` should not return anything.

-Somehow, appium asks for the sdk tools but do not force the adb binary to come from the sdk tools folder.
+Somehow, Appium asks for the sdk tools but do not force the adb binary to come from the sdk tools folder.
 Making sure that there is no adb in your path should solve this.

 ## Running tests on iOS Emulators